 - Severe COPD can cause lower extremity edema, weight loss, decreased muscle endurance, blue lips or fingernails, tachycardia, and decreased alertness40

 Epidemiology and Etiology

-At the present time 16 million Americans have been diagnosed with COPD40 and 22 million Americans have been diagnosed with asthma.40 Many people are unaware they have decreased lower pulmonary function so these numbers are likely an underestimate.38 COPD is typically caused by long-term exposure to lung irritants.40 Additional risk factors include genetic factors,38 alpha-1 antitrypsin deficiency,40 smoking (particularly in the US),38,40 air pollutants,38 chemical fumes, dusts,40 and respiratory infections.38,39 The social determinants of health are also a COPD risk factor.
+At the present time 16 million Americans have been diagnosed with COPD40and 22 million Americans have been diagnosed with asthma.40 Many people are unaware they have decreased lower pulmonary function so these numbers are likely an underestimate.38 COPD is typically caused by long-term exposure to lung irritants such as air pollution, chemical fumes and dust from the workplace, and secondhand smoke.40 It is estimated that 75% of people who have COHP smoke or used to smoke.40 Additional risk factors include genetic factors,38 alpha-1 antitrypsin deficiency,40 smoking (particularly in the US),38,40 air pollutants,38 chemical fumes, dusts,40 and respiratory infections.38,39 The social determinants of health are also a COPD risk factor.
 Individuals who are unemployed, retired, unable to work, divorced, widowed, or separated, and people who had less than a high school education are more likely to report COPD.38 Figure 7 provides additional statistics about this disease.

 Patient Management and Oral Health Considerations for COPD